TylerTemp/SaintsField/README.md

 Ask the inspector to display another type of field rather than the field's original type.

 This is useful when you want to have a `GameObject` prefab, but you want this target prefab to have a specific component (e.g. your own `MonoScript`, or a `ParticalSystem`).
 By using this you force the inspector to sign the required object that has your expected component but still gives you the original typed value to field.

+Overload:

+*   `FieldTypeAttribute(Type compType, EPick editorPick = EPick.Assets | EPick.Scene, bool customPicker = true)`
+*   `FieldTypeAttribute(Type compType, bool customPicker): this(compType, EPick.Assets | EPick.Scene, customPicker)`

+For each argument:

+*   `Type compType` the type of the component you want to pick
+*   `EPick editorPick` where you want to pick the component.
+Options are:
+    *   `EPick.Assets` for assets
+    *   `EPick.Scene` for scene objects
+    For the default Unity picker: if no `EPick.Scene` is set,  will not show the scene objects.
+However, omit `Assets` will still show the assets.
+This limitation is from Unity's API.

+    The custom picker does **NOT** have this limitation.
+*   `customPicker` show an extra button to use a custom picker.
+Disable this if you have serious performance issue.

 *   AllowMultiple: No